antononcube/SystemModeling/Presentations/UseR!-Meetup-Boston-2020/README.md

 ## In brief

-In this (tutorial) presentation we are going to:
+In this (tutorial) presentation we:
 1. Discuss the modeling and evolution of different scenarios of the coronavirus propagation and related decease
 2. Overview classic compartmental models in epidemiology
 4. Discuss the theory behind the System dynamics approach using simple examples